 - 1/4 to 1/2 cup milk

 - about 1 litre of a mild oil for cooking (such as rapeseed, canola or sunflower or a mix of the last 2)

 In a medium size bowl, mix together flour, baking powder, baking soda, cocoa powder and espresso powder.

-In a different medium size bowl, add in: egg, buttermilk, brown sugar, melted butter and salt.
+In a different medium size bowl, combine egg, buttermilk, brown sugar, melted butter and salt.

 Add the dry ingredients into the wet ingredients.
 Stir together with a wooden spoon, until dry ingredients are fully incorporated.

 Measure out the donuts with teaspoons.
-Mine weighed 30 grams and I made 18 donuts. (consistency is key so they all cook the same length of time.
+My donut batter weighed 30 grams and I made 18 donuts. (consistency is key so they all cook the same length of time.
 You can make these donuts smaller.
 You will obviously make more, but they will cook faster)

 Roll the donuts in your hand to make a round shape.
 They will be quite sticky.
 But don't fret.
 After they sit for a few minutes, they will dry out a bit and you can fix their shape.
 They will puff up about 2X their size while cooking.
 (Do Not wet your hands, as the extra moisture on the donut batter may cause splattering when cooking in the hot oil).

 Pour about 3-4 inches of a mild flavoured oil into a medium size pot.
 You don't want the oil to come up the side of the pan more than half way, as hot oil can sometimes bubble up.

 Heat the oil to 350 degrees fahrenheit (measured with a candy thermometer).
 This may take 5-10 minutes.